LoboGuardian/utils/README.md

 **scripts/**: A directory dedicated to all scripts and configurations.
 This allows for easy location of scripts according to their purpose.

-**rocky_linux/**: A specific directory for scripts and guides related only to Rocky Linux, keeping everything organized and separate from other general scripts.

 ## Getting Started
 To use the scripts in this repository: